 -Perspectives of future reinstatement

--training course in the use of Information Technology and Communication in the University Libraries
+-training course on the use of ICT in Academic Libraries

 -methodological training in support of innovation in family farming